Leadership, Land Use, Property, Environment, Natural Resources

 Dean Marcilynn A. Burke studies leadership, property, environmental and natural resources law.
 At Oregon Law, she serves as the Dean and Dave Frohnmayer Chair in Leadership and Law.
 Her scholarly works have included features in the Notre Dame Law Review, the Land Use and Environmental Law Review, the University of Cincinnati Law Review, and the Duke Environmental Law & Policy Forum.

 From 2009-2013, Dean Burke served in the U.S. Department of the Interior's Bureau of Land Management.
 Initially she served as Deputy Director for Programs and Policy, and then as the Acting Assistant Secretary for the U.S. Department of the Interior over the BLM following a 2011 appointment by President Barack Obama.
-In that role, she helped develop the land use, resource management, and regulatory oversight policies that are administered by the BLM, the Bureau of Ocean Energy Management, the Bureau of Safety and Environmental Enforcement, and the Office of Surface Mining Reclamation and Enforcement, with a geographic scope that encompasses the continental U.S. and Alaska.
+In that role, she helped develop the land use, resource management, and regulatory oversight policies that are administered by the BLM, the Bureau of Ocean Energy Management, the Bureau of Safety and Environmental Enforcement, and the Office of Surface Mining Reclamation and Enforcement, with a geographic scope that encompassed the continental U.S. and Alaska.
 Following her term at the BLM, she resumed her role as associate dean and associate professor of law at the University of Houston Law Center, where she had served as a member of the faculty since 2002.